 While the Work Programme focuses to a great extent on the tasks mandated to the Agency through legal acts, the Agency, together with NRAs, has begun looking at longer-term challenges.
 The Conclusions Paper "Energy Regulation: A Bridge to 2025", issued in September 2014, contains European energy regulators' conclusions on the challenges in the electricity and gas sectors over the coming decade and recommendations on the appropriate regulatory response.
-Linked to the Bridge initiative and in parallel to it, the Agency is conducting a review of the Gas Target Model to assess how it can best meet the challenges which the energy sector will face in the next few years.
-A similar assessment of the Electricity Target Model, in particular with respect to flexible response and mechanisms to promote system adequacy, will be conducted next year.
+Linked to the Bridge initiative and in parallel to it, the Agency conducted a review of the Gas Target Model to assess how it can best meet the challenges which the energy sector will face in the next few years.
+A similar assessment of the Electricity Target Model, in particular with respect to flexible response and mechanisms to promote system adequacy, will be conducted in 2015.
 Work on the above tasks in the coming years will however largely depend on the resources available.

 Indeed, the increasing gap between the widening mandate attributed to the Agency and the financial and human resources assigned to it remains one of my major concerns.
-This Work Programme has been developed in line with the estimate of expenditure for 2015 made by the Administrative Board in March 2014, with a supportive opinion by the Board of Regulators.
-Should the resources foreseen not become available to the Agency, the Work Programme would need to be revised, especially with respect to tasks related to the implementation of REMIT and, to a lesser extent, the TEN-E Regulation.
+This Work Programme was originally developed in line with the estimate of expenditure for 2015 made by the Administrative Board in March 2014, with a supportive opinion by the Board of Regulators.
+Since the additional resources foreseen have not become available to the Agency, the Work Programme has now been revised and some activities planned, especially with respect to tasks related to the implementation of REMIT and, to a lesser extent, the TEN-E Regulation and the Network Code implementation monitoring process, postponed or reduced in scope.
+Also, some of the actions stemming out from the "Bridge to 2025" initiative, originally planned for this year, have to be postponed to 2016.

-Finally, I would like to gratefully acknowledge the commitment, dedication and effort of my colleagues in the Agency, who have been instrumental in what the Agency has achieved so far, and the continuous engagement and support of the Agency's Administrative Board, the Board of Regulators, the Board of Appeal, the European Parliament's Committee for Industry Research and Energy and the Directorate-General for Energy of the European Commission.
-Sincere thanks also to all the stakeholders who are involved in our activities and contribute to our work in many ways, including through our public consultations.
+In presenting this amended Work Programme to the Board of Regulators for approval and to the Administrative Board for adoption, I would like to acknowledge with thanks their continuous engagement and support.
+I am also grateful for the institutional support which the Agency continues to receive from the European Parliament's Committee for Industry Research and Energy and from DG Energy of the European Commission.
+Finally, I would like to commend the commitment, dedication and effort of my colleagues in the Agency, who have been instrumental in what the Agency has achieved so far.
+My sincere thanks also go to all the stakeholders who are involved in our activities and contribute to our work in many ways, including through our public consultations.
 No great challenge can be met without the concerted effort of all the players involved; the formidable task of achieving a well-functioning, secure, sustainable and transparent IEM is no exception.